spencer-owens/pirate-orb/README.md

 ### Prerequisites

-- **macOS**: This setup is tailored for macOS.
 - **[OrbStack](https://orbstack.dev/)**: Used as the Docker runtime environment.
 You can also use Docker Desktop, but paths in the AppleScript may need adjustment.
-- **Homebrew** (optional, for `git`): `brew install git`
-- **Usenet Provider & Indexers**: To actually download content, you will need an account with a Usenet provider (e.g., Newshosting, Eweka) and access to Usenet indexers (which you will configure in Prowlarr).
+- **Usenet Provider & Indexers**: To actually download content, you will need an account with a Usenet provider and access to Usenet indexers (which you will configure in Prowlarr).
 These are third-party services that typically require a subscription.

 ### Installation